bbauska/Coursera-Bootstrap/readme.md

 Then we specified the browser sync task and then finally reschedule the default task with the browser Sync and the gulp start with sass watch.

-Now, let\'s see the changes, and then we\'ll go ahead and execute the gulp file add, and the prompt type gulp.
+Now, let&apos;s see the changes, and then we&apos;ll go ahead and execute the gulp file add, and the prompt type gulp.

 You will see that gulp starts up with browser sync and the sass watch